 - Ability to tame animals such as wolves (may wanna reserve those for future classes like ranger and druid)

 - Implement the other Pathfinder classes.

 On another note, perhaps also adding something to the name of the game may also help.
 Something that suggests that this is a sandbox fight for control of this part of Golarion.
 Maybe something like "Pathfinder Online: Battle for the River Kingdoms"?
 I dunno, could give a better sense of the kind of game it is and with some of these other changes can still keep it in the context of the world of Golarion.
 It's a small renaming but something along those lines may help later on when presenting it to potential new players.

 Paddy Fitzpatrick - Rí Ruírec of Fianna, roaming bands of noble warriors!

-Member of the Kathalpas Coalition and home of bandits, privateers, and anyone looking to get away from the shackles of law.
+Member of Aragon Alliance and home of bandits, privateers, and anyone looking to get away from the shackles of law.

 Find us on PFO Discord

 hmm - looking at the wish lists there is a pair of frustrated rogues in Huran and Paddy wanting more rob people abilities…. as a frustrated ranger I have a very similar wish list except I think there is no need for medium / heavy armour to be slower than light / cloth to be more pathfinder TT like, it would actually make it less so (looking at the current PF TT campaign I am in my ranger is the fastest across the ground in almost any terrain and is armoured) as the turn based system allows different interaction than the online true simultaneous movement.
 A flat slow (given the other game mechanics) would just make the game less TT like / make rogue builds more OP than some people currently think they are / make the game potentially unplayable due to taking too long to travel between points in armour.

 Rather if given unlimited dev resources the first things I would like to see are

 speedier travel on roads vs grassland vs woods vs being in water with feats to mitigate